More than 1,2 million people died from infection with an antibiotic-resistant pathogen in 2019, according to one estimate of "The Lancet".

 In this case, merely a few bacteria or viruses are sufficient to cause infection; these bacteria might even be living on that person already.
 Immune-deficient patients either suffer from a chronic disease, such as HIV, autoimmune disorders or cancer and most often include infants, pregnant woman and elderly people or people whose damaged microbiome is still regenerating after antibiotic therapy from the previous weeks or months.

-That's right, an antibiotic-therapy that may have cured an acute infection earlier (if it was caused by bacteria) but that also weakens the patient's ability to fend off the next pathogen as it has killed the good commensal bacteria, which are the best defence against invading pathogenic bacteria.
+That's right, an antibiotic-therapy may have cured an acute infection earlier if it was caused by bacteria.
+But it also weakens the patient's ability to fend off the next pathogen as it has killed the good commensal bacteria, which are the best defence against invading pathogenic bacteria.
 For a person with an intact microbiome, hundreds of thousands of bacteria have to invade to cause an infection, whereas for persons who underwent antibiotic therapy, only a few bacteria are enough to induce serious infection.
 This phenomenon has been observed in humans as well as in experiments on mice.

-People who have taken antibiotics some time before a wave of infection are more likely to become infected (in fact, to a near lethal degree) than those who haven't taken antibiotics before.
+People who have taken antibiotics some time before a wave of infection are more likely to become infected than those who haven't taken antibiotics before.

 Back in the 1950s, Marjorie Bohnhoff and C. Phillip Miller observed this event during a series of experiments conducted to investigate the gut microflora of mice.
 They infected the mice with Salmonella enteritidis, a causative agent for heavy diarrhoea in humans.
 In order to cause an infection in healthy mice, they needed to inject as many as 100,000 bacteria.
 A second group of mice received an antibiotic (Streptomycin) before infection, and they got salmonella a few days later.
 For these mice only 3 bacteria were enough to induce infection!
 This is a 30,000-fold difference!
 The scientists further investigated on this subject and found similar results with different antibiotics.
 Even if the antibiotic-administration had already taken place weeks before, still only a few bacteria were enough to induce infection.